This recipe for the Best Birthday Cake with moist and fluffy cake paired with rich and creamy milk chocolate buttercream is perfect for celebrating!

 In a separate clean bowl with an electric mixer fitted with a whisk attachment, beat the 2 egg whites until they hold soft peaks, about 3 minutes.
 Gently fold into the cake batter.
 Do not overmix.

 Divide the batter evenly among the prepared cake pans and bake for about 30 minutes, or until a toothpick comes out clean.
 Let cool for 20 minutes in pans before turning out onto a cooling rack.
 For easier frosting, freeze the cake layers until firm.

 Make the buttercream:

 In a large bowl with an electric mixer, beat the butter on medium-high speed until light yellow and fluffy, about 3 minutes.
 Add the egg yolk and vanilla and continue beating for 3 minutes.
-Turn the mixer to low and gradually add the powdered sugar.
+Turn the mixer to low and gradually add the powdered sugar then salt.
 Increase speed to medium and beat until smooth and creamy.

 On low speed, add the melted cooled chocolate and mix until just combined.
 Don't whip!
 Fill and spread immediately on the frozen cake.
 Serve or let stand covered at room temperature for up to 8 hours.

 Be sure to measure the flour correctly using a kitchen scale or spoon & level.
 Too much flour will make for a dry / dense cake.
 For best results, use bleached flour.

 If you live at a high altitude, you'll likely need to reduce the baking powder by half or more.

 Use a very fresh egg yolk.
 If worried about food safety, use a pasteurized shell egg or omit the egg yolk completely.